What is Deployment Frequency in DORA Metrics?

 • It helps in understanding the impact of changes on system performance.

 Deployment Frequency is measured by dividing the number of deployments made during a given period by the total number of weeks/days.
 For example: If a team deployed 6 times in the first week, 7 in the second week, 4 in the third week, and 7 in the fourth week.
 Then, the deployment frequency is 6 per week.
+Organizations can compare their deployment speed over an extended period to understand their company's velocity and growth.

 Elite performers